science-en-poche/yelandur/API.md

 Here again, the `access=private` parameter is ignored (only public information is available).
 If no experiment matching the query is found, an empty array is returned (instead of a `404`).

+Finally, just as with the users, you can ask for specific experiments by providing `ids[]=<exp_id>` url arguments.
+If an exp is not found, it is silently not included in the results (instead of returning a `404`).

 ##### `POST`